 Drainage Area B - Storm water runoff from Pier 2 is directed to the catch basins in the middle of the pier.
-This drainage area receives runoff from container and chassis storage, forklift parking, and hazmat cargo.
+This drainage area receives runoff from container and chassis staging, lift truck parking, and hazmat staging.
 This area discharges to Outfall 6 and 7 and sheet flows to Kahului Harbor.
 Note: Portions of the surface of Pier 2 would drain to SD 2, but that drain is blocked with sand, causing flooding during heavy storm events.

 Drainage Area C - Storm water runoff from the western area of the Facility is directed to the open drainage canal which transects the Facility in a generally north to south direction.
-This drainage area receives runoff from mixed and less than container load (LCL) cargo area, vehicle parking, and chassis yard.
+This drainage area receives runoff from mixed, less than container load (LCL), and container staging, employee parking, and chassis staging.
 Runoff discharges to the beach via one storm drain through Outfall 3.

 Drainage Area D - Storm water runoff from the northern portion of Pier 3 is directed to a total of 4 storm drains in this area.
-This drainage area receives runoff from livestock transfer, auto ro-ro, and container and chassis staging, and potentially from Hawaiian Cement.
+This drainage area receives runoff from livestock staging, auto ro-ro, container and chassis staging, and potentially from Hawaiian Cement.
 Runoff discharges to Kahului Harbor through Outfalls 4 and 5.

 During a measurable storm event, storm water samples are collected from the sample point, SD-1, indicated on the site map.
 The samples are collected from sheet flow as it enters the drain.
-The sample location is located within Drainage Area A which receives runoff from the majority of the operational areas described in detail above making it representative for the entire Facility.
+The sample location is located within Drainage Area A which receives runoff from the major operational areas of the Facility which are representative of the volume and nature of the total discharge at the Facility.

 Because the drainage areas convey similar storm water discharges, storm water samples will not be collected from the other substantially identical outfalls.